Agencia Estatal Consejo Superior

 Manuel Santiago Godoy obtained his bachelor in Biological Sciences at the University of Buenos Aires (Argentina) in the year 2008.
 He became interested in microbiology and production of biopolymers as an alternative to petrochemical plastics.
 In the year 2014, he finished his PhD related to Escherichia coli global regulator CreC for the production of succinate and polyhydroxybutyrate.
 He did his first postdoctoral stay in the laboratory of "Genetics and Physiology of Bacteria of Biotechnological Interest" in the IQUIBICEN-CONICET.
 In the year 2016 he moved to Madrid to join Polymer Biotechnology laboratory led by Auxi Prieto.
 His work focused on the non-sulphur purple bacteria Rhodospirillum rubrum to study its physiology under moderate high pressures of CO.
 Currently, he is working for MIX-UP project, engineering Pseudomonas putida as a chassis for PHA depolymerases production and plastic waste upcycling.

 Sonia Méntrida received a Master's degree in Botany at the Vienna University where she also gained considerable expertise in microbiology while participating in projects related to the use of microorganisms (mainly filamentous fungi) and their enzymes to obtain fuels and chemicals.
 In 2017 she joined the Microbial & Plant Biotechnology department at the Biological Research Center (CIB) and worked in the production of healthy biocompounds from microalgae.
-Since 2019 she supports the management of research projects funded by national institutions and the European Union at the Polymer Biotechnology group.
+From 2019 until December of 2020 she supported the management of research projects funded by national institutions and the European Union at the Polymer Biotechnology group.

 Victor de Lorenzo's research focuses on the molecular biology and genetic engineering of microorganisms for environmental remediation and industrial biotransformations.
 He belongs to the editorial boards of five international scientific journals of microbiology and microbial ecology.
 He is a member of the European Molecular Biology Organisation and the American and European Academies of Microbiology.
 His CNB team includes ten co-workers (1 PIs, 3 technicians, 1 Assistant, 3 Postdocs and 2 Graduate students).
 The sub-team directly involved in this Project includes Dr Tomas Aparicio (Postdoc, DNA assembly), Dr Esteban Martínez (Postdoc, Systems Microbiology) and Sofía Fraile (technician, general experimental support).